Edictum

 governance.actionstringallowed, denied, would_deny, or approved

-governance.reasonstringDenial reason (only set when denied)
+governance.reasonstringBlock reason (only set when the compatibility value is denied)

 governance.tool_successboolWhether the tool call succeeded